For more than 100 years, Children’s Aid has partnered with The New York Times to provide direct funding to New Yorkers in need.

 Children’s Aid has been one of the partner agencies since the beginning of the campaign, and through this fund, New York Times readers have helped our clients pay their rent, stock their pantries, purchase clothes and supplies, pay for college tuition and career training, and so much more.

-The fund has been especially helpful during the last two years, when COVID-19 has upended the lives of many of our clients.
 Through these stories, we are able to share the resilience of our clients and the love they have for their families and communities.

 This year, the New York Times featured the work of Children’s Aid in eight outstanding stories.
 You can read more about those Children’s Aid kids and families, and how they used these funds to move forward, below:

 - Andrew Wright lost his job as the pandemic hit and soon after, he and his partner found out they were pregnant.
 Andrew reached out to Children’s Aid for baby food, clothes, and supplies to make sure his baby girl had everything she needed to grow healthy and strong.